Overall Score 6.4 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-Bowers & Wilkins PI7 have a weight of 50g .
-We consider a lower weight best because lighter devices are more comfortable to move with.
+The Bowers & Wilkins PI7 have a weight of 50g .
+We take in account a lower weight best because lighter devices are more comfortable to transport.

-Sony LinkBuds S too have Active Noise Cancellation which makes both devices ideal for plane rides and morning commutes.
-The Bowers & Wilkins PI7 and Sony LinkBuds S operate with different noise cancellation modes, pick the noise cancellation type that suits your commute or that suites your chill time.
+The Bowers & Wilkins PI7 have Active Noise Cancellation allowing you to listen at lower volume levels, good for your ears since you don't need to crank up the earbuds volume to overcome background noise.
+The Sony LinkBuds S too have ANC which makes either of the devices ideal for flights and morning commutes.
+The Bowers & Wilkins PI7 and Sony LinkBuds S operate with different noise cancellation modes, pick the mode that you prefer for travel or that suites your chill time.

 Sony LinkBuds S driver unit is 5mm in diameter,